tghastly/Benford/logictools.rst

 All of these blocks are controlled, via a MicroBlaze soft processor.
 The functions they perform are specified by Python scripts running on the ARM A9's in the processor subsystem (PS).
 Three of the blocks are *generator* blocks.
 This means that we can use each of them to *generate* digital signals.
 Let's review each of the three generators, in turn.
 After that, we will review the Interface Switch and the Trace Analyzer.

 **Boolean Generator**
 The Boolean Generator is an input-output block.
 We use the Boolean Generator to generate combinational, Boolean functions which we apply to the inputs of the functions in the Boolean Generator.
 The function output appears on a corresponding output pin.
-The Boolean Generator can generae multiple, independent, combinatonal Boolean functions simulaneously.
+The Boolean Generator can generate multiple, independent, combinatonal Boolean functions simulaneously.
+The functions and the pins to which they are applied are specified in Python using the *logictools* API.

+**Pattern Generator**
+The Pattern Generator is an output block.
+With this block, we can specify a sequence of logic values which we want to appear on its output pins.
+These sequences of logic values are known as *digital patterns*.
+A digital pattern can be applied to multiple pins simultaneously.
+The values on each pin are completely independent of the values on any other pin.
+Each value is applied to a pin, for one or more clock cycles, as determined by the pattern specification.
+The patterns and the pins to which they are applied are specified in Python using the *logictools* API.

+**FSM Generator**
+The Boolean Generator is an input-output block.
+The acronym *FSM* is short for *Finite State Machine* (sometimes referred to as an automaton).
+FSMs allow us to construct *stateful* Boolean machines.
+A simple example of a FSM is a binary counter, which increments its value every time it is stimulated by a clock signal.
+The key characteristic of FSMs is that they incorporate memory elements so they are capable or remembering what state they are in, at any time.
+With the FSM Generator, we specify in Python which pins we want as the inputs to the FSM, and which pins we want as its outputs.
+We can then completely specify the behavior of our FSM, and the FSM Generator will realize the FSM circuit for that behavior.

+**Interface Switch**
+The Interface Switch is a programmable switch that connects to external IO pins of the PL.
+Each of the generators is also connected to the Interface Switch.
+By programming the switch, from the *logictools* API, we can decide which pins are inputs and which pins are outputs for our design.
+We also declare which generator pins should connect to each of these IO signals.
+The programmability of the Interface Switch allows us to use the *logictools* overlay to interface to lots of different external devices.
+We simply have to change the pin definitions to match the pin-outs of whatever external device we are connecting to.

+**Note**

-that s shows that the *logictools* overlay has
+*logictools* overlay

 consists of programmable hardware blocks to connect to external digital logic circuits.
 Finite state machines, Boolean logic functions and digital patterns can be generated from Python.
 A programmable switch connects the inputs and outputs from the hardware blocks to external IO pins.
 The logictools overlay can also has a trace analyzer to capture data from the IO interface for analysis and debug.